apache/johnzon/src/site/markdown/download.md

 ----------

-## Johnzon-2.0.x
+## Johnzon-2.x

-Apache Johnzon 2.0.x implements the JSON-P 2.1 and JSON-B 3.0 specifications which are in line with the Jakarta EE Platform 10.
-This version is not backward compatible due to the namespace change from `javax` to `jakarta`.
+Apache Johnzon 2.x implements the JSON-P 2.1 and JSON-B 3.0 specifications which are in line with the Jakarta EE Platform 10.
+This version is not backward compatible to Johnzon-1.x due to the namespace change from `javax` to `jakarta`.
 Apache Johnzon does not implement Jakarta EE 9 per se, because there was no change in terms of APIs except the namespace change.
 So we decided to use Apache Johnzon 1.2.x bellow and publish a Jakarta compatible version using bytecode transformation.
 All artifacts can be used with the classifier `jakarta`.